twitter/the-algorithm/follow-recommendations-service/common/src/main/scala/com/twitter/follow_recommendations/common/candidate_sources/sims/README.md

-# Sims Candidate Source
+# sims candidate souwce
-Offers various online sources for finding similar accounts based on a given user, whether it is the target user or an account candidate.
+offews vawious o-onwine souwces f-fow finding s-simiwaw accounts b-based on a given u-usew, XD whethew i-it is the tawget u-usew ow an account c-candidate.

-## Sims
+## sims
-The objective is to identify a list of K users who are similar to a given user.
-In this scenario, we primarily focus on finding similar users as "producers" rather than "consumers."
-Sims has two steps: candidate generation and ranking.
+the objective is to identify a wist of k usews who awe s-simiwaw to a given usew. 🥺 in this scenawio, òωó we pwimawiwy f-focus on finding simiwaw u-usews as "pwoducews" wathew than "consumews." sims has two steps: candidate genewation a-and wanking. (ˆ ﻌ ˆ)♡

-### Sims Candidate Generation
+### sims candidate g-genewation

-With over 700 million users to consider, there are multiple ways to define similarities.
-Currently, we have three candidate sources for Sims:
+w-with ovew 700 miwwion usews to considew, -.- thewe awe muwtipwe ways to define s-simiwawities. :3 cuwwentwy, ʘwʘ we have thwee candidate souwces fow sims:

-**CosineFollow** (based on user-user follow graph): The similarity between two users is defined as the cosine similarity between their followers.
-Despite sounding simple, computing all-pair similarity on the entire follow graph is computationally challenging.
-We are currently using the WHIMP algorithm to find the top 1000 similar users for each user ID.
-This candidate source has the largest coverage, as it can find similar user candidates for more than 700 million users.
+**cosinefowwow** (based on usew-usew f-fowwow gwaph): the simiwawity b-between two u-usews is defined a-as the cosine s-simiwawity between theiw fowwowews. 🥺 despite sounding s-simpwe, >_< computing aww-paiw simiwawity on t-the entiwe fowwow gwaph is computationawwy chawwenging. ʘwʘ we awe cuwwentwy using the whimp awgowithm t-to find the top 1000 simiwaw u-usews fow each usew i-id. (˘ω˘) this candidate s-souwce has the wawgest covewage, (✿oωo) as it can find simiwaw usew c-candidates fow m-mowe than 700 miwwion usews. (///ˬ///✿)

-**CosineList** (based on user-list membership graph): The similarity between two users is defined as the cosine similarity between the lists they are included as members (e.g., [here](https://twitter.com/jack/lists/memberships) are the lists that @jack is on).
-The same algorithm as CosineFollow is used.
+**cosinewist** (based o-on usew-wist m-membewship gwaph): the simiwawity b-between two usews is defined a-as the cosine simiwawity between the wists they a-awe incwuded as membews (e.g., [hewe](https://twittew.com/jack/wists/membewships) a-awe the wists that @jack is o-on). rawr x3 the same awgowithm a-as cosinefowwow is used. -.-

-**Follow2Vec** (essentially Word2Vec on user-user follow graph): We first train the Word2Vec model on follow sequence data to obtain users' embeddings and then find the most similar users based on the similarity of the embeddings.
-However, we need enough data for each user to learn a meaningful embedding for them, so we can only obtain embeddings for the top 10 million users (currently in production, testing 30 million users).
-Furthermore, Word2Vec model training is limited by memory and computation as it is trained on a single machine.
+**fowwow2vec** (essentiawwy wowd2vec on usew-usew fowwow gwaph): we fiwst twain the wowd2vec modew on fowwow s-sequence data to o-obtain usews' embeddings and then f-find the most s-simiwaw usews based o-on the simiwawity of the embeddings. ^^ howevew, (⑅˘꒳˘) we nyeed enough d-data fow each usew to weawn a meaningfuw embedding fow them, nyaa~~ so we can onwy obtain e-embeddings fow the top 10 m-miwwion usews (cuwwentwy i-in pwoduction, /(^•ω•^) t-testing 30 miwwion usews).
+(U ﹏ U) f-fuwthewmowe, 😳😳😳 w-wowd2vec modew twaining i-is wimited b-by memowy and computation as it is twained on a-a singwe machine. >w<

-##### Cosine Similarity
+##### c-cosine s-simiwawity
-A crucial component in Sims is calculating cosine similarities between users based on a user-X (X can be a user, list, or other entities) bipartite graph.
-This problem is technically challenging and took several years of effort to solve.
+a cwuciaw c-component i-in sims is cawcuwating cosine simiwawities between usews based on a-a usew-x (x can be a usew, XD wist, o.O ow othew entities) bipawtite gwaph. mya this pwobwem is technicawwy c-chawwenging and took sevewaw yeaws of effowt to sowve. 🥺

-The current implementation uses the algorithm proposed in [When hashes met wedges: A distributed algorithm for finding high similarity vectors.
-WWW 2017](https://arxiv.org/pdf/1703.01054.pdf)
+the cuwwent i-impwementation u-uses the awgowithm p-pwoposed in [when hashes m-met wedges: a distwibuted awgowithm f-fow finding h-high simiwawity vectows. ^^;; www 2017](https://awxiv.owg/pdf/1703.01054.pdf)

-### Sims Ranking
+### sims wanking
-After the candidate generation step, we can obtain dozens to hundreds of similar user candidates for each user.
-However, since these candidates come from different algorithms, we need a way to rank them.
-To do this, we collect user feedback.
+aftew the candidate genewation step, we can obtain d-dozens to hundweds of simiwaw usew c-candidates fow each usew. :3 howevew, (U ﹏ U) s-since these c-candidates come fwom diffewent awgowithms, OwO we n-need a way to wank t-them. 😳😳😳 to do this, we cowwect u-usew feedback. (ˆ ﻌ ˆ)♡

-We use the "Profile Sidebar Impressions & Follow" (a module with follow suggestions displayed when a user visits a profile page and scrolls down) to collect training data.
-To alleviate any system bias, we use 4% of traffic to show randomly shuffled candidates to users and collect positive (followed impression) and negative (impression only) data from this traffic.
-This data is used as an evaluation set.
-We use a portion of the remaining 96% of traffic for training data, filtering only for sets of impressions that had at least one follow, ensuring that the user taking action was paying attention to the impressions.
+w-we use the "pwofiwe sidebaw impwessions & fowwow" (a moduwe with fowwow suggestions d-dispwayed when a-a usew visits a-a pwofiwe page and scwowws down) t-to cowwect twaining d-data.
+XD to awweviate any system b-bias, (ˆ ﻌ ˆ)♡ we use 4% of twaffic to show wandomwy shuffwed candidates to usews and c-cowwect positive (fowwowed i-impwession) and nyegative (impwession onwy) data fwom t-this twaffic. t-this data is used as an evawuation set. ( ͡o ω ͡o ) we use a powtion of the w-wemaining 96% of twaffic fow twaining data, fiwtewing onwy fow sets of impwessions t-that had at weast one fowwow, rawr x3 ensuwing that the u-usew taking action w-was paying attention to the impwessions. nyaa~~

-The examples are in the format of (profile_user, candidate_user, label).
-We add features for profile_users and candidate_users based on some high-level aggregated statistics in a feature dataset provided by the Customer Journey team, as well as features that represent the similarity between the profile_user and candidate_user.
+the exampwes awe i-in the fowmat of (pwofiwe_usew, >_< c-candidate_usew, ^^;; wabew). (ˆ ﻌ ˆ)♡ we add featuwes fow pwofiwe_usews and candidate_usews based o-on some high-wevew aggwegated s-statistics in a featuwe dataset pwovided by the customew jouwney t-team, ^^;; as weww as featuwes that w-wepwesent the s-simiwawity between the pwofiwe_usew a-and candidate_usew. (⑅˘꒳˘)

-We employ a multi-tower MLP model and optimize the logistic loss.
-The model is refreshed weekly using an ML workflow.
+we empwoy a-a muwti-towew m-mwp modew and o-optimize the wogistic woss. rawr x3 the m-modew is wefweshed w-weekwy using an mw wowkfwow. (///ˬ///✿)

-We recompute the candidates and rank them daily.
-The ranked results are published to the Manhattan dataset.
+we wecompute the c-candidates and w-wank them daiwy. 🥺 t-the wanked wesuwts awe pubwished to the manhattan d-dataset. >_<